andrewcooke/choochoo/docs/daily-use.md

 After an activity I connect my watch to the computer using USB and download the FIT file with data to disk.

-(In future it should also be possible to download from Garmin Connect
-- I haven't needed this yet, so haven't written the code).
+(In future it should also be possible to download from Garmin Connect, but I haven't needed this yet, so haven't written the code).

 Data from previous activities may be avaialble to download in bulk from Starava, Garmin, etc.